HesselvanApeldoorn/DataCenterPowerGrid/report/report.md

 maximum of this group size estimate and the total votes it actually receives.
 Thus, even though messages may be lost, a host cannot declare itself leader unless it actually received a majority vote from the group.
-This also means that if a network split occurs and no host can reach a majority of the former group, no host can elect itself.
+The exception is the initial case of network setup, in which case the size of the network is not known beforehand.
+Using the size of the estimated group also means that if a network split occurs and no host can reach a majority of the former group, no host can elect itself.
 This is intentional, as no consensus can be expected to be reached in that case.

 # Failure modes